Our Furbabies

 20191029_200743

 We had to make the very difficult decision to put our Australian Shepherd, Bandit, to sleep two days before Christmas in 2019.
 Johnny got Bandit as a puppy in 2010.
-He was a big furry sweetheart and Johnny was so attached.
+He was a big furry sweetheart and Johnny was very attached.
 Bandit had gotten sick in July and then got sick again in December...and he just couldn't shake it.
 He was having a lot of difficultly breathing and even after lots of meds and spending the night in the oxygen cage at the vet, he still wasn't getting better.
 The vet thinks it might have been cancer that either started or spread to his lungs.
 So we said goodbye and stayed with him until he no longer had to struggle to breathe anymore. :( It was definitely one of the hardest things we've ever had to do.
 He was such a good boy and we still miss him terribly.

 Bandit aka Bubbies